Judge rules against NCAA in federal antitrust lawsuit

 The ruling Friday night from U.S. District Judge Claudia Wilken in Oakland, California, said the NCAA cannot "limit compensation or benefits related to education."

 The plaintiffs in the so-called Alston cases were seeking much more.
 Plaintiffs had asked the judge to lift all NCAA caps on compensation and to allow schools to provide benefits beyond a scholarship to college athletes.
-The goal was to create a free market, where conferences set rules from compensating athletes.
+The goal was to create a free market, where conferences set rules for compensating athletes, but this ruling still allows the NCAA to prohibit cash compensation untethered to education-related expenses.

 The claim was against the NCAA and the 11 conferences that have competed in the highest level of college football.